kylefeng28/Hello-Polyglot-World/README.md

 # Hello-Polyglot-World

+Hello world, ported and internationalized.

 Every programmer knows how to say Hello in their favorite language.
 Now, can you localize that?

 ## Locales
-Translations are located in the folder `_locale`.
-Languages are named by their IETF code, each with its own text file.
+Translations are located in the folder `_locale`, in gettext format.

-For example, the file `en.txt` is for English, and contains the following text:
-    Hello, world!